fross123/csv_to_qlab/website/docs/tutorial-basics/prepare-csv-file.md

 | 6 | audio | Audio Cue 6 | 20

 In our example, we have two groups.
-Idenfieid by Group ID 10 and Group ID 20.
+Identified by Group ID 10 and Group ID 20.

 The group ID column is a reference for the group, and is used again for each cue that needs to go into the group.
 The ID can be any number you chose.